 Interns are provided with a $1,200 monthly stipend, but you must find your own housing and have access to a car.
-Click here to download the intern application.
-Applications are due March 1 for the summer term and December 4 for the spring term.
-Available positions are:
+Click here to download the application form.

-Our Sarah T. Hermann interns train under the supervision of our experienced national headquarters staff.
+Our William and Berniece Grewcock interns train under the supervision of our experienced national headquarters staff.

 Benefits include exclusive training at the National Conservative Student Conference, National High School Leadership Conference, CPAC, seminars, and Capitol Hill events.

 We request the following as part of your internship application materials:

 - An intern application